 Can You Really Become a Graphic Designer in Three Months?

 Most of this time will be dedicated to learning the important design applications that most graphic design professionals specialize in.
 This is most likely to include Adobe Photoshop, Illustrator, and InDesign.
-These tools are the basic design applications used in most aspects of the graphic design industry and almost all competitive Graphic Designers will be expected to know them.
-With dedicated study, it won’t take too long to pick up the basics of any of these programs, since they are designed to be as user-friendly and accessible as possible.
+These tools are the basic design applications used in most aspects of the graphic design industry, and almost all competitive Graphic Designers are expected to know them.
+With dedicated study, it won’t take too long to pick up the basics of any of these programs since they are designed to be as user-friendly and accessible as possible.
 However, this study will need to be focused and will almost certainly require professional guidance.

-Once a student has mastered the basics of the applications, they will spend time learning the advanced features of the programs and learning the theories of design and composition that underscore modern design principles.
-This is a long-term process and students shouldn’t expect to master these skills in three months, but talented and cutting edge designers never fully master these skills, so no matter how you are learning graphic design, you’ll still need to keep up with these conversations.
+Once students have mastered the basics of the applications, they will spend time learning the advanced features of the programs and the theories of design and composition that underscore modern design principles.
+This is a long-term process, and students shouldn’t expect to master these skills in three months, but talented and cutting-edge designers never fully master these skills, so no matter how you are learning graphic design, you’ll still need to keep up with these conversations.

 Do I Need a Degree to Become a Graphic Designer?